emilschmitz/sitecheck/README.md

 ### Environment setup

-You'll need a GCP API key with the [Street View static API](https://console.cloud.google.com/marketplace/product/google/street-view-image-backend.googleapis.com) enabled and an API key for an LLM provider (e.g. OpenRouter).
+You'll need a GCP API key with the [Street View static API](https://console.cloud.google.com/marketplace/product/google/street-view-image-backend.googleapis.com) enabled and an API key for an LLM provider (e.g. OpenRouter) to use the pipeline.

 Run `cp a2a_agent/.env.sample a2a_agent/.env` and `cp mcp_server/.env.sample mcp_server/.env` and fill in your keys in the `.env` files.
 You can also specify the `BASE_URL` if you're not using OpenRouter.